plimaye0329/PulsarXplorer/README.md

 ##  Features

 - Interactive visualization of burst candidates
-- Filter and explore events by band, time, or other parameters
+- Filter and explore events by temporal widths, arrival times, or other parameters
 - Responsive web UI powered by Plotly Dash
 - Dockerized for easy deployment and portability